dev-ai-lab/bank-docs/README.md

 ![rds-additional-features.gif](media/rds-additional-features.gif)

-### RDS vs RDS custom
-- RDS automates setup, operation, and scaling of database in AWS
-- RDS custom gives access to the underlying database and OS (configure, install patches etc) as well as access to underlying EC2 instance using SSH
-  - available only for Oracle & SQL server database
-  - deactivate `automation mode` when customizing and better to take snapshots

 ### RDS Backups
-- Automated Backup:
-  - RDS automated backup (takes snapshot)
+- **Automated backups (snapshots)**:
-  - Daily full backup (during backup window time)
+  - Daily full backup during backup window
-  - Transaction logs backed up by RDS every 5 minutes
+  - Transaction logs every 5 mins
     - so you can restore to any point in time (till 5 minutes ago)
-  - 1 to 30 days of retention period, set to 0 to disable automated backup
+  - Retention: 1–30 days
-- RDS snapshots (manual or on demand backup)
+- RDS snapshots (manual or on demand backup):
   - manually triggered by the user
+  - Long-term storage
+  - Cheaper than running instance
+  - Can be copied/shared across regions/accounts
   - retention for as long as you want
   - Hint: stopped RDS database will still incur costs for storage.
 Better make snapshot, then delete it and later if needed restore again.
     - snapshots costs way less than the actual storage